Identifies common practices to be aware of when selling in this market, e.g., whether all sales material need to be in the local language.

 Sales Service/Customer Support

 Both corporate and individual customers expect high-quality sales service and after-sale customer support, like many other customers in markets worldwide.
-While it is not often necessary to establish a local branch or subsidiary, it is usually crucial for U.S. companies to have a local agent (especially those that are interested in exporting products or operating services continually).
-This agent should be available for clients to contact immediately should any problems arise.
-A virtual office is also an option for an offshore retail company looking for an entry into the market.
-Office space will be on a rental basis, and a representative will handle mails and calls.
+While it is not necessary to establish a local branch or subsidiary, most U.S. companies at least have a local agent that clients can readily contact for product support.
+Establishing a virtual office to handle client inquiries and support is also an option for an offshore retail company looking to enter the market.

-For help locating Malaysian service providers to assist U.S. companies (i.e., legal, financial, accounting), please contact the U.S. Commercial Service in Malaysia.
+For help locating Malaysian service providers to assist U.S. companies with legal, financial, or accounting support, please contact the U.S. Commercial Service office in Kuala Lumpur.

-Malaysia is not a party in the WTO Government Procurement Agreement.
+Malaysia is not a party to the WTO Government Procurement Agreement.
 As a result, foreign companies do not have the same opportunity as some local companies to compete for contracts.
-In most cases, foreign companies are required to take on a local partner before their bids are considered.
-In domestic tenders, preferences are provided to Bumiputra (Ethnic Malay) suppliers over other domestic suppliers.
+Foreign companies usually need to take on a local partner before bidding.
+In domestic tenders, preferences are provided to ethnic Malay, or Bumiputra, suppliers over other domestic suppliers.

 Malaysia’s advertising industry is regulated according to various laws, regulations, codes, and guidelines.
 For example, all advertisements need to adhere to requirements for being legal, decent, honest, and truthful.
 In addition, advertisements cannot include hidden fees or inaccurate claims.
 The Advertising Standards Authority plays an integral part in the local advertising framework.